evently-cloud/site/src/tutorial.md

 ## Tutorial 2: Associate a thermostat to an account

-Now that your thermostat is measuring temperature and sending events, it’s owner wants to link the termostat to an application account.
+Now that your thermostat is measuring temperature and sending events, its owner wants to link the thermostat to an application account.
 We will call this new event `associated-to-account`.

+### Register New Events

 First, register this new event type in the Event Registry: